NVIDIA/NVFlare/examples/advanced/vertical_xgboost/README.md

 tensorboard --logdir /tmp/nvflare/vertical_xgb/simulate_job/tb_events
 ```

-An example training (pink) and validation (orange) AUC graph from running vertical XGBoost on HIGGS.
+An example training (pink) and validation (orange) AUC graph from running vertical XGBoost on HIGGS:
-Used an intersection of 50000 samples across 5 clients each with different features, and ran for ~50 rounds due to early stopping.
+(Used an intersection of 50000 samples across 5 clients each with different features,
+and ran for ~50 rounds due to early stopping.)

 ![Vertical XGBoost graph](./figs/vertical_xgboost_graph.png)